michellundell/15a-final-assignment/README.md

 The code should be commented in a way that doxygen could produce a nice output for your software (html, pdf is a bonus).
 Your software should use C++ features where appropriate.

-***Fork the https://github.com/michellundell/14a repository and update the final-assignment.txt file Then make a pull-request and I can start evaluating your system.***
+***When you are finished, fork the https://github.com/michellundell/14a repository and update the final-assignment.txt file Then make a pull-request and I can start evaluating your system.***